apollographql/apollo/docs/source/guides/testing-react-apollo.md

 });
 ```

+For the sake of simplicity, the error case for mutations hasn't been shown here, but testing mutation errors is exactly the same as testing query errors: just add an `error` to the mock, fire the mutation, and check the UI for error messages.

 Testing UI components isn't a simple issue, but hopefully with these tools, you can feel more confident when testing components dependent on data.

-For a working example showing how to test components, check out this example on CodeSandbox:
+For a working example showing how to test components, check out this project on CodeSandbox:

 [![Edit React-Apollo Testing](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/40k7j708n4)